Actor Steve Buscemi OK after being punched in the face in New York - ExBulletin

 The attack was first reported by the New York Post.

 The New York Police Department released an anonymous statement Wednesday about the assault.
-Buscemis' rep confirmed Sunday that the unidentified assault victim in the police statement was the actor.
+Buscemi's representative confirmed Sunday that the unidentified victim of the assault in the police statement was the actor.

 Police said there have been no arrests and the investigation is continuing.